Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Introduction

-Assessments of BCI systems are typically performed at two levels of evaluation, namely \textit{user-level} and \textit{system-level}.
-User performance is measured by the degree of congruence between user intent and the signal feature(s) the BCI uses to identify the intent.
+Assessments of BCI system performance are typically performed at two levels of evaluation, namely \textit{user-level} and \textit{system-level}.
+User-level performance is measured by the degree of congruence between user intent and the signal feature(s) the BCI uses to identify the intent.
 The user-level quality control heavily depends on the visual setup, the selection and presentation of stimuli, and how the stimulation is carried out (usually forming a protocol).
-However, system-level performance evaluations are often done in terms of target identification speed and classification accuracy.
+However, system-level performance evaluations are often done in terms of target identification speed and classification accuracy, conventionally tied to each other.
 Fair comparisons are difficult since these two criteria, when articulated independently, are affected by the program's capability as well as how well the system combines the user's control with that application.
-Information transfer rate (ITR), cited primarily in \cite{McFarland2012} and \cite{sahar2019}, is one of a number of measuring tools developed in response to the demand for a single theoretical measure that combines accuracy and speed.
-Information transfer is quantified according to information theory measures such as entropy, pioneered by Shannon's seminal work back in 1948 \cite{shannon1948}.
+Additionally, it can be challenging to theoretically quantify the structural representations of content since they may be influenced by perception \cite{Lungarella2005}.
+In many applications, the interpretation of quality may differ across different users, leading to indispensable subjectivity.
+It is anticipated that forthcoming BCI systems will impose less cognitive burden, as stimulation paradigms become more personalized and rely on individualized internal representations \cite{Xu2021}.
+As a result, many researchers have opted to use context-sensitive definitions of information instead \cite{Thorton2013}.
+However, in mainstream BCI applications\footnote{\textcolor{black}{In some of these applications, there may be a requirement for enhanced definitions of information that consider the contextual dependence in achieving data transfer rates.
+Nonetheless, this would pose additional challenges by introducing greater subjectivity in evaluating performance across various BCIs.}} where systematic and well-defined stimulation paradigms and protocols are used, the semantic meanings of inputs and outputs are established beforehand, and users are essentially trained on the internal structure of the presented symbols that are to be communicated.
+This is what fundamentally makes objective (context-independent) definitions of information still relevant for practical BCI implementations.
+Information transfer rate (ITR), cited primarily in \cite{McFarland2012} and \cite{sahar2019}, is one of a number of context-independent information measuring tools developed in response to the demand for a single theoretical measure that combines accuracy and speed.
+In our work, information transfer is quantified according to information theory measures such as entropy, pioneered by Shannon's seminal work in 1948 \cite{shannon1948}.